How to host an unforgettable family party

 But we get that if you’re the one that’s hosting such a reunion, the thought of planning, prepping, and ensuring everything goes without a hitch might be a little daunting.

 That’s why we’ve put together this 7-step guide to help you host a family party that will go down as well as our Founder’s Reserve smooth scotch whisky.
-So, whether you’re hosting a brunch party or have a vision of a casual outdoor garden party at twilight, take a look at our top tips to help get you started.
+So, whether you’re hosting a brunch party or have a vision of a casual outdoor garden party at twilight, take a look at our top tips and whisky cocktail recipes to help get you started.

 Pick your theme